JosephLee19/ExercisesInC/reading_questions/thinkos.md

 5) Why might a scheduler want to give higher priority to an I/O bound process?

 When I make French toast, I usually make a batch of 12 slices.
 But my griddle only has room for 8 slices.
 Each piece of toast has to cook for 5 minutes on each side.
 How can I schedule 12 slices onto 8 "cores" to minimize the elapsed time to cook all 12 slices?
 (Note: this question is not hypothetical; this is really how I make French toast.)
+8 cooking, flip half and put 4 new on, flip and add for half cooked on.
+Highest throughput.

 ## Chapter 9